Class Settlement: Addressing Reversionary Clauses, Fraud in Administration, Notice, Opt-Outs and Objectors

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will discuss common missteps attorneys make when moving for preliminary approval of a class settlement and best practices for resolving them before filing the motion.
+This CLE course will discuss common missteps attorneys make when moving for preliminary approval of a class settlement and best practices for resolving them before filing the motion.

 - Overview of settlement requirements